 I KNOW your book is something you worked really, really hard on, and giving it away in exchange for a review may feel like an equal exchange, but it's also just a lot of time on our end to commit to a review.
 I get most of my books at the library and, thus they are always free to me, but with no added commitments.

-I can go on about this type of networking forever, but instead, I’ll just link to the networking advice of Jess from the Golden Girl blog which really hammered home this point for me and forever changed the way I look at networking and making it as easy as possible for the other person to help you out.
+I can go on about this type of networking forever, but instead, I'll just link to the networking advice of blogger Jess Keys which really hammered home this point for me and forever changed the way I look at networking and making it as easy as possible for the other person to help you out.

 I hope you have now learned several ways how to get more book reviews from the perspective of a book reviewer who sees a lot of pitches.